theslothman182/2DGameEngine/README.md

 Within these are further subfolders to seperate all the different managers and interfaces within the engine.

 Some of the game code has been built with a 2D platformer in mind, however, I have done my best to make the engine generic so it can handle most other 2D genres.

+The Scene Manager within this engine is an adaptation of some Microsoft source code.
+See included a Microsoft Permissive License that grants me the rights to do so.